arroznatwitch/hardcore_s2arroz/README.md

 ## Specs Used - Low End

+All the tests were done with this specs:

 - CPU: Ryzen 3 3200G
 - GPU: AMD Radeon(TM) Vega 8
 - RAM: 16GB DDR4 @ 2667Mhz